Meerav29/tailtrailgrail/README.md

 ## Providing an OpenWeatherMap API Key

-Cloud imagery is optional.
-If you would like to enable it, edit `config.js` and set `OPENWEATHERMAP_API_KEY` to your OpenWeatherMap API key:
+Cloud imagery and precipitation overlays are optional.
+If you would like to enable them, edit `config.js` and set `OPENWEATHERMAP_API_KEY` to your OpenWeatherMap API key:

 ```javascript
 export const OPENWEATHERMAP_API_KEY = 'YOUR_KEY_HERE';
 ```

-Without an API key the weather dashboard still works but the cloud layer will be disabled.
+Without an API key the weather dashboard still works but the cloud and precipitation layers will be disabled.

 ## File Overview

 - `index.html` – main page with all UI controls and the Leaflet map setup.
 - `weather.js` – handles the real-time weather dashboard and optional cloud overlay.
+- `precipitation.js` – adds a layer showing clouds and rainfall using OpenWeatherMap.
 - `config.js` – stores your OpenWeatherMap API key used by `weather.js`.
 - `aqi.js` – logic for the air quality dashboard.
 - `storm.js` – fetches and displays storm alerts from the National Weather Service.